Maruff/Research-Methodology/1: Introduction to Research Methodology.md

 3. **Empirical Knowledge:**

 These images can visually illustrate the concepts of science as knowledge versus science as a method, as well as different types of knowledge applicable in research and development contexts.
-Adjust the links as needed to align with specific imagery related to science and knowledge.